-In the event of loss, damage, or theft, the MVCPA shall be promptly notified and provided all documents relating to the matter.
+In the event of loss, damage, or theft, the MVCPA shall be promptly notified and provided with all documents relating to the matter.
 The Texas Comptroller of Public Accounts has determined that grant funds used for losses are limited to \$1,000 in a twelve-month period and then only as appropriate.
 Casualty insurance is an allowable cost.
-The use of cooperative or jurisdictional pooling for loss coverage is an allowable cost.
+The use of cooperative or jurisdictional pooling for loss coverage is an allowable cost as long as it is directly attributable to grant funded assets.
+Indirect or estimated contributions for self insurance coverage are not permitted.